joathert/canofi-app/README.md

 The current focus of Canofi is on the estimation of the leaf area index (LAI) via a hemispherical reprojection.
 You can read all about LAI on [wikipedia](https://en.wikipedia.org/wiki/Leaf_area_index) where there is also a decent introduction to [hemispherical photography](https://en.wikipedia.org/wiki/Hemispherical_photography).

 The use of panoramas means we can skip the expensive hardware that is usually used when collecting hemispherical imagery.
-Smartphones work just fine especially with the Google Street View app.
-See [here for more details] (https://www.biorxiv.org/content/10.1101/2020.12.15.422956v2.full).
+Smartphone panoramas work just fine, especially when collected with the Google Street View app.
+For more info, see [here](https://www.biorxiv.org/content/10.1101/2020.12.15.422956v2.full).

 Canofi is powered by the excellent [Pyodide](https://pyodide.org/en/stable/), which lets us run the scientific python stack within the browser.